sabre-io/sabre.io/source/dav/clients/windows.md

 * Win32LastAccessTime (same format)
 * Win32FileAttributes (example: 00002020) indicates the classic MS-DOS properties, such as 'read only, hidden, archive, system' and a couple of newer ones.
 Haven't located detailed docs yet

+To easily take advantage of these properties, enable the [propertystorage plugin][6].

 Using Web Folders